About the LPO

 Our recordings

 You’ll often see and hear us on TV, radio and video games, and you’ll almost certainly have heard us on the soundtracks for films including The Lord of the Rings.
-We also release recordings on our own LPO Label, which is growing all the time – there are now over 120 releases available to download or buy, and we’re the world’s most-streamed orchestra, with 15 million plays of our content each month.
+We also release recordings on our own LPO Label, which is growing all the time – there are now over 120 releases available to download or buy, and we’re one of the world’s most-streamed orchestras with 15 million plays of our content each month.

 Next generations